-If you think you know all about medical mystery shopping, and that it’s not for you, you might be surprised.
+You might think you know all about medical mystery shopping.
+You might even think it’s not for you, but you might be surprised.
 Mystery shopping reveals key information for improving and maintaining an optimal patient experience at your hospital or practice.
 It helps you determine if you are fulfilling your brand promise.

 Anyone can be a mystery shopper.
 At Baird, our mystery shoppers go through Baird Group Certification before they perform phone or on-site visits.
 Along the same line, a lot of companies think we employ shoppers from all over the country to assess your organization.
 This is not true.
 We recruit shoppers within your region so that they are assessing according to what they expect in the market.

 “Tailored to your organization’s needs” means “Tailored to break your budget.”
 We work with you to provide the information you need and with a budget you can afford.
 At Baird, we focus on your service goals what your service goals and lay out a plan to reach those goals while staying within your budget.